About a life with OCD, expressing its overwhelming power and 'what it can be': Murder.

-It’s been most of a lifetime, her and me, which is too long.
-So this time I have no other choice!
+It’s been most of a lifetime, her and me.
+So this time I have no other choice.

 The slats of my blinds are dusty.
 They need cleaning.

-Softly, I move my finger over one at the height of my chest.
+Softly, I move my finger over one at chest height.

 Sonja wouldn’t stick her finger into this kind of dirt.
 Not without protecting it.
-She would use a piece of toilet roll or some other kind of tissue, or put some gloves on if she was about to dust the blinds as part of cleaning her entire room.
-Having a little wipe, as I have just done with a naked finger, would be impossible.
+She would use a piece of toilet paper or some other kind of tissue.
+Maybe even put some gloves on.
+Brushing dust off with a naked finger would be impossible.